 There are 2 types of respiration

-- In this types of respiration complete oxidation of glucose take place & CO2, H2O & Energy are released.
+- In this type of respiration complete oxidation of glucose takes place & CO2, H2O & Energy are released.

 - Aerobic respiration takes place in the presence of oxygen & is carried out in the bodies of almost all living animals & plants